DeveloperAmmarHasan/data_struct/ReadMe.md

 # 💫 About Me:
 👋 Hi there!
-I'm Alexandria, a passionate and curious student delving into the world of programming.
+I'm Ammar, a passionate and curious student delving into the world of programming.
 I love to build and create, and I'm always eager to learn new technologies and improve my skills.

 🔭 I’m currently working on exciting projects that challenge me and help me grow as a developer.
 I enjoy turning ideas into reality through code.